 1. Definitions 2

-2. Application of Act 3
+2. Application of Act 4

 3. Procedurally fair administrative action affecting any person 4

 4. Administrative action affecting public 5

-5. Reasons for administrative action
+5. Reasons for administrative action 6

 6. Judicial review of administrative action 7

 7. Procedure for judicial review 8

 8. Remedies in proceedings for judicial review 9

 9. Variation of time 9

 9A.
-Designation and training of presiding officers
+Designation and training of presiding officers 10

-10. Relations 10
+10. Regulations and code of good administrative conduct 11

+10A.
+Liability

 11. Short title and commencement 12